 Taking a personal loan is a great way to improve your credit score.
 If you apply for a long-term personal loan, it improves your chances of achieving a good credit score even further.
 This is because the credit score is built over time.
 Hence, if you apply for a long-term personal loan, and diligently pay all the EMIs on time, it would reflect positively on your credit score in the long run.
 Not only that, but this improved credit score significantly increases your privileges for getting exclusive offers and discounts on future loans.

 The interest rates associated with long-term personal loans are much high as compared to a short-term personal loan.
 This is because the personal loan interest rates are calculated in a compound manner.
 Thus, longer the loan tenure, higher will be the compound interest rate.
 This high interest rate considerably increases the total amount to be repaid.
 Therefore, it may happen that you end up repaying a much larger amount than what you initially borrowed.
-To estimate the interest and the total EMI to be paid for your long-term personal loans, you can make use of online tools like EMI calculators and Eligibility calculators.
+To estimate the interest and the total EMI to be paid for your long-term personal loans, you can make use of online tools like personal loan EMI calculator and eligibility calculators.

 Prolonged loan tenure means a long period of debt.
 Thus, until and unless the long-term personal loan is repaid, you may experience a feeling of being debt-ridden for a longer length of time.
 This would mean, that you will have to plan and maintain a healthy budget throughout the length of the long-term loan.
 Make sure that your long –term debt does not come in the way of your long-term financial responsibilities and future investments.
 Furthermore, if you are planning to take any additional loans in the future, make sure that you have the EMI options for your existing long-term personal loan sorted.
 In case you default on any of your EMIs for the existing personal loan, it could reflect poorly on your credit score.
 If you do not have a good credit score to back you up because of your existing personal loan, it could become extremely difficult to convince personal loan providers to grant you any additional personal loans.